 Phosphorus

-Unfortunately very little phosphorus is removed during dialysis.
+Unfortunately, very little phosphorus is removed during dialysis.
 Dialysis is an excellent treatment to remove toxins from the body, but there are some things that it cannot remove, and phosphorus is one of them.

 Daily Phosphorus Intake Recommendation: up to 7mg per kg of body weight (e.g. up to 420mg for a 60 kg (130 lb) individual)

 Hidden Phosphorus: phosphorus is used widely in food manufacturing, because it lends itself in so many ways, from preserving foods all the way to improving the consistency of foods.
-Please keep a look out for these food additives on your next supermarket shop:
+Please keep a look out for these food additives in your next supermarket shop:

 • Dicalcium phosphate